 2. The best pizza in Florence?

-One of the best things to eat in Florence, as all over Italy is of course pizza, which is best eaten as originally intended – a quick and tasty street-food.
+Another food you must eat in Florence, as all over Italy is of course pizza, which is best eaten as originally intended – a quick and tasty street-food.
 If you’re constantly on the move, trying to see as many of the glorious sights as possible, there are many stalls along the main tourist routes that will sell you a slice of pizza which they can heat up for you to eat on the go.

 You may also enjoy: 18 things to do in Florence – Video